How to check your artwork for print

 Pantone printing has a unique set of artwork requirements for printing.
 The area you want to print as Pantone must be set up as a spot colour with your Pantone reference as its name.
 Our printers will print the colour that matches this reference number so make sure it matches your artwork design.

-With spot colour Pantone printing, the only colours visible on your designs should be the Pantone shade.
+With spot colour Pantone printing on products such as spot colour business cards, the only colours visible on your designs should be the Pantone shade.
 We cannot print Pantone and CMYK together.
 Anything set to CMYK or not as a spot colour will not appear on your final print.

-We know that getting your files print ready isn’t always easy.
+We know that getting your files print-ready isn’t always easy.
 If you are struggling with how to prepare artwork for printing, request our team to do it for you.
-With our “Supply brief and we design” service, our team can get your artwork to be up to scratch to ensure the best printed results.
+With our “Supply brief and we design” service, our team can get your artwork up to scratch to ensure the best-printed results.
+Keen to learn how to put together a great design brief?
+We have a guide for that, too!